miyyer/rmn/README.md

 # rmn
-relationship modeling networks (NAACL 2016)
+code and data for "Feuding Families and Former Friends: Unsupervised Learning for Dynamic Fictional Relationships."
+(NAACL 2016) coming soon!